Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 • Type: Ghost / Poison

-• Role: Highest DPS + team boost
+• Role: High DPS attacker and team damage booster

-• Deals massive Ghost damage
+• Deals massive Ghost-type damage

-• Boosts Ghost & Poison teammates
+• Boosts Ghost- and Poison-type teammates

 Mega Beedrill